Julianne2025/Data-Analytics-Portfolio/README.md

 ## 📁 Projects

-This repository is organized by tool with each folder containing files and screenshots of each file.
+This repository is organized by tool with each folder containing files and screenshots.

 ---